richbl/motion-surveillance/README.md

 ##How It Works

 MotionSurveillance works by periodically scanning a network for the existence of a specified device(s).
 This device can be anything that is a member of a network that exposes its MAC address (*e.g.*, a mobile phone on a home LAN).
-In the default case, if that device is identified to be a part of a given network, it's assumed that "someone is home" and so, the security system is not enabled.
-If that device is absent from the network, it's assumed that "nobody is home" and the security system is enabled.
-Similar logic is used in the reverse case, so that when a device is once again "back home," the security system is disabled.
+In the default case, if that device is identified as a member of a given network, it's assumed that "someone is home" and so, the security system is not enabled.
+If that device it no longer a member of the network, it's assumed that "nobody is home" and the security system is enabled.
+Similar logic is used in the reverse case: when a device is once again "back home," the security system is disabled.

-Operationally, MotionSurveillance is comprised of three primary components:
+Operationally, MotionSurveillance is comprised of three components:

 - **System**: a system cron job that periodically wakes up the **Security Manager** component
-- **Security Manager**: checks to see if **Security Daemon** is running, and If it isn't, determine whether it should.
+- **Security Manager**: checks to see if **Security Daemon** is running, and if it isn't, determine whether it should.
 The **Security Manager** component is responsible for starting the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") software package
 - **Security Daemon**: while the security system is active, periodically checks to see if it should continue to run.
 The **Security Daemon** is responsible for stopping the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") software package

 The activity diagram below shows the work flow for each of these components: